pmmccorkell/Optitrack/README.md

     - This file shall be editable by [student,faculty,whoever] and will ideally be customized for application.
     - Presently just prints out the result of subscription.
     - As the filename implies, MQTT subscriptions are interrupt driven to a callback function.
+    - If editing this file, be mindful of Matlab rules for reloading python modules.

+4. Run Matlab as admin.

 Usage in Matlab:
 - opti=OptiTrack